JacobLloydCyber/ChallengeLabB/README.md

 <br />

 <p align="center">
 In this image, we are back working within the script.
 I have added in several more commands in order to finish the script and satisfy the full requirements set forth by the lab.
 Some of the commands which I've added in include the useradd, groupadd, and passwd commands.
 The addition of these commands allow for the input user and group names to be officially added into the system once they are accepted by the script.
 The user will be provided with messages that state that the user and group names were successfully added, and the user will also be provided with a prompt that allows them to set a password for their account.
 The final few commands which follow include the mkdir, chown, and chmod commands.
-At this point, these commands are creating a directory at the root of the filesystem for each user, placing ownership of that directory in possession of the user that was created, and setting permissions of that directory so that the owner has full read, write, and execute permissions.  <br/>
+At this point, these commands are creating a directory at the root of the filesystem for each user, placing ownership of that directory in possession of the user that was created, and setting permissions of that directory so that the owner has full read, write, and execute permissions.
+Additionally, we are also utilizing the chmod command to set the sticky bit on the new user directory that was created.
+This makes it so only the user who is the owner of that directory is able to delete files within the directory.  <br/>
 <img src="https://i.imgur.com/58AuDfn.png" height="80%" width="80%" alt="AD Home Lab"/>
 <br />
 <br />